darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/refinement-controls.md

 When a parametric or drawn mask is active, several additional sliders are shown which allow the mask to be further refined.

 details threshold
 : This control allows you to alter the opacity of the mask depending on the amount of detail in the image.
 Use this slider to select either areas with lots of detail (positive values) or areas that are flat and lacking in detail (negative values).
 The default (zero) effectively bypasses details refinement.
+This is mostly useful to apply sharpening and blurring effects that ignore out-of-focus (bokeh) regions or, on the contrary, sharpen only blurry parts, to prevent over-sharpening of in-focus regions.

 **Note:** The data used for the detail mask refinement is taken from the demosaic stage in the processing pipeline, and not from module input (which is used for the other parametric mask criteria).
 None of the processing modules after demosaic will have any effect on the detail mask.